daa97/daa97.github.io/projects.md

 ## Wankel-Engine Air Compressor
 **2019 | *Drexel Freshman Design Project***

-As a freshman design project, I and two other students designed a small air compressor based off of a rotary Wankel engine geometry.
+As a freshman design project, I worked with two other students to design a small air compressor based off of a rotary Wankel engine geometry.
 I was in charge of the primary mechanical design and CAD model.

-#### Design
+##### Design
 The compressor was designed to allow most custom components to be made with a CNC router or mill, and to use off-the-shelf components where convenient.
 The overall assembly measures about 4.3" x 3.5" x 3.5".
-An electric motor drives the central camshaft, causing the triagular rotor to compress air on one side of the chamber while drawing air into the other side.
+An electric motor drives the central camshaft, causing the triangular rotor to compress air on one side of the chamber while drawing air into the other side.
 I created a numerical solver to find the optimal rotor shape for near-zero clearance volume and allow for high pressures to be reach within a single stage.
 The final CAD model is shown below.

 <div class="controls">
   <b>Motor:</b>